cloudtrust/go-jobs/README.md

 }
 ```

 The Start method update the start_time in the DB,
-GetStatus

 name | type | description
 ---- | ----------- | -------------
 component_name | STRING | name of the component (e.g. 'keycloak_bridge')